 I have found 10 direct ancestors with War of 1812 military service.
 When researching War of 1812 veterans, I have focused on my male ancestor’s who were born between 1775 and 1795.
 I only had 16 direct ancestors who met this criteria.
 I featured the War of 1812 service of my 3rd great grandfather George W. Landon for last year’s prompt “Fire.”

 Since childhood I have been aware of my great grandfather’s, David Osborne, Civil War service.
 I wrote about it a few years ago, “David L. Osborne, Civil War Soldier.”
-My family research has led me discover one paternal and three maternal 2x great grandfather’s, plus a maternal 3rd great grandfather, who served in Union Army units.
+My family research has led me to discover one paternal and three maternal 2x great grandfather’s, plus a maternal 3rd great grandfather, who served in Union Army units.
 Four of these 6 men performed their service prior to the birth of their child from whom I descend.
 It is this sort of realization that causes me to appreciate, even more, winning the birth lottery.

 Direct Ancestor's Military Service

 NOTES: * Immigrant; + POW; ^ KIA; # My ancestor born before the father's service

 |William Darby||1647-1701||Private in Capt Scottow's Regiment from Boston||P||7x|

 |Thomas Pannell||1730-1808||Private, under Capt.
 William Brown, near Pattison's Creek||M||6x||#|

 |David Allen||1743-1823||Private in Capt.
 Nathaniel Bowman’s Co, 2nd NJ Batt.||P||5x||#+ DAR A001428|